Parking zones and controlled parking times

 A permit holder can park for up to three hours in any other zone.
 For example, an A1 permit holder can park for up to three hours in B1.

-A public consultation on proposed changes to the B1 and B2 zone enforcement is taking place until 26 October 2020.
+A public consultation on proposed changes to the B1 and B2 zone enforcement took place in October 2020.

 Where to park during the controlled hours